 (This policy will be reviewed at least every five years)

 Relating to the history of The University of Tulsa and Henry Kendall College and its relationship with the external community.
-Non-active records of a historical value, photographs, scrapbooks, etc. University realia memorabilia should be sent to the Heritage Collection.
+This also includes non-active records of a historical value, photographs, scrapbooks, etc. University memorabilia should be sent to the Heritage Collection.

-Performing arts, graphic arts, the book as art, fore-edge paintings, etc.
+Performing arts, graphic arts, the book as art, books with fore-edge paintings, etc.